This tutorial covers:

 Setting up the application

-To help you follow with this tutorial, I have created a Github repository for you to clone.
-You will need to install the project’s dependencies by running the following command in your terminal:
+To help you follow with this tutorial, I have created a GitHub repository for you to clone.
+You will need to install the project’s dependencies by running this command in your terminal:

 npm install